saasquatch/saasquatch-docs/src/guides/pctDiscountGuide-nojs.md

 <h5 data-toggle="collapse" data-target=".install-step1">1.
 Identify the user</h5>
 <div class="install-step1 collapse in">
-    <p>After users log into your portal/website, we identify the users so we can enroll them into the referral program.</p>
+    <p>After users log into your app, we identify the users so we can enroll them into the referral program.</p>
     <ul class="unstyled">
         <li><label class="checkbox"><input type="checkbox"> Create an account using the <a href="/api/methods/#account_sync">Update an Account API call</a></label></li>
         <li><label class="checkbox"><input type="checkbox"> Create a user using the <a href="/api/methods/#create_user">Create or Update a User API call</a></label></li>